 The use of bots against YouTube’s terms of service.
 Of course, almost all third-party view providers will claim that they use real humans and not bots.
 However, if you use these services you are placing your trust in people running an unethical enterprise as well as they people they have contracted out to actually view the videos.

 A lot of people look at the top YouTubers, who are able to bring in millions of dollars in every year, and want to use YouTube as major income stream.
 There is nothing wrong with that, but earning anything substantial from a YouTube channel is actually very rare, so sometimes people try too hard to squeeze whatever they can from their channels.
 This can lead to the following problems:

 9.1 Affiliate links, referral links and ad.fly links in the description

 Affiliate links are a grey area and Youtube has no clear official policy.
-The general consensus is that one or two links are acceptable if:
+According to YouTube’s terms of service, advertisements, which affiliate links are, are not allowed in YouTube content without permission.
+However, the general consensus is that one or two links are acceptable if:

 - They are directly related to the content of the video.
 For example, if you are reviewing a book, an affiliate link to the Amazon page for that book would be “related”.
 An affiliate link to the Amazon page for the shirt you were wearing in the video or the camera you shot the video with would not.